jfo/blog/source/drafts/making-sounds.md

 it can, forever. `HIGH` is an arduino constant just like the that resolves to the maximum output voltage of the model of board you have, so for this one, 5v)

-This doesn't really do that much, but you can indeed here the telltale click:
+This doesn't really do that much, but you can indeed hear the telltale click:

 ... which means that a current is being applied.